 Do The French Force Feed Geese?

-The French are considered to be the main producers and consumers of the foie gras delicacy that is made by force feeding geese in order to enlarge their livers to be harvested.
+The French are considered to be the main producers and consumers of the foie gras delicacy that is made by force-feeding geese in order to enlarge their livers to be harvested.

-French farmers have been known to have their geese confined to very small spaces where they are force fed corn mash through tubes in order to ultimately create a disease that inflames the liver to sizes ten times its original size.
+French farmers have been known to have their geese confined to very small spaces where they are force-fed corn mash through tubes in order to ultimately create a disease that inflames the liver to sizes ten times its original size.

-This practice is now heavily frowned upon and activists around the world as well as many countries are joining the fight against foie gras production using these methods.
+This practice is now heavily frowned upon and activists around the world, as well as many countries, are joining the fight against foie gras production using these methods.

-Goose liver, also known as goose foie gras, is a delicacy or otherwise considered a “luxury” food that appears on a number of menus in high class restaurants around the world.
+Goose liver, also known as goose foie gras, is a delicacy or otherwise considered a “luxury” food that appears on a number of menus in high-class restaurants around the world.
 Foie gras is known to be quite expensive and some people will hunt geese with the intention of harvesting the liver in order to make their own.

 The problem with the foie gras industry is the fact that many farmers who are mass producing the geese liver needed to manufacture large amounts for sale are using methods that many find extremely unethical.

-Some farmers will force feed their geese through a tube in order to instigate the enlargement of their livers, which in turn will produce more foie gras per goose liver harvested.
+Some farmers will force-feed their geese through a tube in order to instigate the enlargement of their livers, which in turn will produce more foie gras per goose liver harvested.
 This is extremely frowned upon and foie gras has actually been banned in many countries around the world.

 In the end, foie gras can provide some significant nutritional value and is packed with protein and a number of important vitamins.
 The controversy surrounding how goose liver is exploited and used to produce foie gras is something that must be taken into consideration.
-Ultimately, whether or not you choose to consume and as a result participate in the foie gras industry is up to you.
+Ultimately, whether or not you choose to consume and as a result participates in the foie gras industry is up to you.